 At its core, weight-inclusive care is compassionate, respectful, inclusive, person-centred and holistic.

-This is how people should be treated when they seek support from healthcare professionals.
+This is how we believe people should be treated when they seek support from healthcare professionals.

 A vital part of providing safe healthcare is doing no harm, and evidence is mounting about the risks related to the pursuit of weight loss.

-In my own clinical experience I have also seen the life-changing benefits that this type of care can have; particularly for those who have had a difficult relationship with food and their body (which is a very high percentage of people, unfortunately).
+In our clinical experience we have also seen the life-changing benefits that this type of care can have; particularly for those who have had a difficult relationship with food and their body (which is a very high percentage of people, unfortunately).

-All in all, I feel that this is the best approach to take from both an ethical and an evidence-based standpoint, and I hope that weight-inclusive care continues to become more readily available across the board.
+All in all, we are passionate about this approach approach from both an ethical and an evidence-based standpoint, and we hope that weight-inclusive care continues to become more readily available across the board.

 - Tylka, T.L., Annunziato, R.A., Burgard, D., Daníelsdóttir, S., Shuman, E., Davis, C. and Calogero, R.M., 2014.
 The weight-inclusive versus weight-normative approach to health: Evaluating the evidence for prioritizing well-being over weight loss.
 Journal of obesity, 2014. [accessed November 2021 via: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4132299/]

 - Bacon, L. and Aphramor, L., 2011.
 Weight science: evaluating the evidence for a paradigm shift.
 Nutrition journal, 10(1), pp.1-13. [accessed November 2021 via: https://pubmed.ncbi.nlm.nih.gov/21261939/]